JaysFreaky/nixos/README.md

 ### Modules
 This is where all modules imported via their directory through /hosts/common.nix live.
 Each directory has a default.nix that declares/imports the individual modules.
 You'll notice that some of these utilize custom options to easily enable them with boolean values in the system configurations - others are enabled just by being imported initially.

-* /desktops contain the individual desktop environments and their requirements (GNOME/Hyprland/KDE)
+* /desktops : contain the individual desktop environments and their requirements (GNOME/Hyprland/KDE)
-* /hardware contains the configs to enable individual hardware on systems (audio, bluetooth, fingerprint reader, dedicated GPU hardware)
+* /hardware : contain the configs to enable individual hardware on systems (audio, bluetooth, fingerprint reader, dedicated GPU hardware)
+* /programs : contain apps that:
+    * can be enabled/disabled
-* /programs contain apps that can be enabled/disabled, the contents didn't seem like a good fit, or the code was too long to go inside /hosts/common.nix
+    * the contents didn't seem like a good fit
+    * or the code was too long to go inside /hosts/common.nix

-I'm not very experienced with neovim yet, so I haven't bothered to translate (and I'm not sure that I will) [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) into Nix's format; I'm just importing the lua files/directories via Home Manager's xdg.configFile."<file>".source feature.
+I'm not very experienced with neovim yet, so I haven't bothered to translate (and I'm not sure that I will) [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) into Nix's format; I'm just importing the lua files & directories via Home Manager's xdg.configFile."directory/file".source feature.

 # Credits
 The flake itself was based off of [Matthias Benaets' config](https://github.com/MatthiasBenaets/nixos-config).
 When I was first looking into converting my config into a flake, practically all of the flakes I came across were using separate system and home directories/files for the same module (I understand it makes more sense to separate them, especially with a non-NixOS system using the Nix package manager, but I wasn't a fan of it).
 I finally came across Matthias' config, and after looking through their repo, I decided to follow suite.
 I liked the idea of a base configuration for all hosts, and most importantly, modules declared in a single file, instead of spread throughout both the hosts and home directories.